natesire/mnemonic-bot/README.md

 ### Optional Backend

-Some example words are hard coded into the frontend so you can see the working app without a backend server.
+Data included into the frontend so you can see the working ReactJS app without a backend server.

 ### Dependencies